SharkSnack/shiren-6/content/dungeons/heart-of-serpentcoil-island.md

 #### Clear reward

-Clearing this dungeon grants the next gold sacred item from the following 6-item loop:<br/>Manji Kabura → Fuuma Shield → Golden Pickaxe → Epic Hammer → Bodhi Shield → Accurate Sword.<br/>※ This is currently the only known method to obtain Accurate Sword.
+Clearing this dungeon grants the next gold sacred item from the following 6-item loop:<br/>Manji Kabura → Fuuma Shield → Golden Pickaxe → Epic Hammer → Bodhi Shield → Accurate Sword.<br/>※ This is currently the only known method to obtain Accurate Sword before version 1.2.0.

 The first clear additionally unlocks the <span class="orangeText">12 Celestial Stones</span> route, accessible from Shukuba Beach.<br/>Clearing this route for the first time unlocks a new title screen instead of granting an item.<br/>Clearing this route again (or clearing without all 12 stones) grants the next item from the 6-item loop.